 Located in South Central Montana, Stillwater County is home to just under 9,500 residents.
 The geography of the County stretches over 1800 square miles and touches landmarks of every form.
 From scenic Mountains and pristine river valleys in the south to the rolling plains and deep coulees in the north, the elevation ranges from 3,400 feet above sea level near Park City to over 12,000 feet above sea level near Granite Peak on the southern boundary of the County.
 Agriculture and mining drive the economic base for the County as a whole.
 Supporting services and retail trade throughout the communities provide unique tick to each community in Stillwater County.

 Stillwater County hosts a wide array of activities for residents and those guests travelling through.
 On a trip through Stillwater County you will find wild and scenic outdoor recreation, an area rich in history, and communities deep in spirit with a wide array of community activities and events throughout the year.
 Stillwater County serves as a gateway to Yellowstone National Park as visitors travel highway 78 to Red Lodge to take one of the most scenic highways in the country, the Beartooth Pass.

-Columbus, the only incorporated community in the County is centrally located just off I-90 and serves as the County seat and home to the local government offices.
+Columbus, the only incorporated community in the County, is centrally located just off I-90 (exit 408) and serves as the County seat and home to the local government offices.
 The government system of Stillwater County is a Commissioner Structure.
-The County is divided into three commissioner districts.
+The County is divided into three Commissioner Districts.
 The Commissioners supervise the administration of County government.